diamantkolshi/signed-apk-response/README.md

 # README

-This open source code halp all programers to check responses and easey cetch failer on production text code (like react native app).
+This open source help to check responses and easey cetch failer on production (like react native app when execute to apk).

 ## USE